tongson/Gimokod/README.md

 ## DESCRIPTION

 A modern distribution geared towards containers.
 The only requirement for a host is a Linux namespace container.
-OpenSUSE 12.3 systemd-nspawn (systemd 195) and Gentoo LXC currently tested.
+OpenSUSE 12.3 systemd-nspawn (systemd 195) and Gentoo (systemd 206) currently tested.

 Packages are available as binaries built using Paludis (pbins).
 A "SDK" tarball will be released and users will be locally compiling packages for generation of their own